rbgvictoria/keybase_model/docs/processing-key-files.md

 need to check whether there are column headers or not (just by checking if the first value in the first row is numeric or not) and, if there are not, add the three abovementioned column headers.

+When the CSV file has been processed you end up with a multidimensional associative array like below (I think KeyBase might ship the data between the frontend and backend as JSON, but I am not sure).

 ```php
 $inKey = [